Florence has a great admiration for pets and animals in general. This passion has resulted in her offering useful tips on pet care.

 - Proper heating: The aquarium should be properly heated so as to maintain the optimal body temperatures of your turtle.
 You can use a heating lamp which imitates sun heat hence prompting the turtle to heat out of the water to busk.
 The other option is the use of heat water which is especially suitable if you are rearing the pure aquatic turtles.

-- Light provision: Supply of light is essential as it provides your turtle with calcium which helps in bone and shell health.
-UVB lighting should be provided to turtles of all ages.
+- Light provision: Adequate light is essential as it provides your turtle with calcium which helps in bone and shell health.
+UV-B lighting should be provided to turtles of all ages.

 - Good diet: Feed your turtle depending on the species.
 If you are not sure which the right food for your pet is, consider talking to the vet for advice.
 If you are rearing the aquatic turtles, they prefer eating in water and you should always remember to remove any leftovers to prevent water contamination.